It’s easier to get a new youth client than a new adult client.

 I’ve trained hundreds of athletes at my gym, Catalyst.
 One of our biggest strategies for getting new clients is the “one to many” strategy of training an athlete’s entire team.
-(Two-Brain clients: this is on the Two-Brain Roadmap—Affinity Marketing Highway, Milestone 2.)
+(Two-Brain clients: this is on the Two-Brain Growth ToolKit—Affinity Marketing Highway, Milestone 2.)

 For example, when a basketball player joins the gym, immediately make contact with the coach.
 Tell the coach your plan for the athlete and ask if they approve.
 You don’t really need their approval (they probably don’t understand what you’re talking about anyway), but it’s a great way to build a bridge.

 After the athlete’s first month of training, offer to run a fun “combine” for the team.
 Bring the team to the gym and run them through a few physical challenges.
 Collect parents’ email addresses on waivers and add them to your email list.
 Finally, approach the coach about a preseason conditioning camp.